How to recover data if Windows does not start

-The following information deals with desktop computers with the drive that is not physically damaged.
+The following information deals with a desktop computer when the hard drive is not physically damaged.

 If you have a spare computer with a matching hard drive interface, which is working fine, connect the hard drive containing unbootable Windows installation

 to this spare computer.
-Then, perform the data recovery using Windows of that spare computer.
+Then, perform data recovery using Windows of that spare computer.

-If the spare computer does not have the appropriate port to connect the hard drive, consider using the USB hard drive box of appropriate type.
+If the spare computer does not have the appropriate port to connect the hard drive, consider using an USB hard drive box of appropriate type.

 However, the direct connection to the motherboard is better than the USB box.